joelindra/hades/README.md

-# HADES - Elegant Security Testing Framework v7
+# HADES - Security Framework From HELL v7

 *An elegant and comprehensive security testing toolkit for penetration testers and bug bounty hunters*